vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * Tanzu Source Controller
 * Tanzu AppSSO (required if using the `Enable Security` option)
 * Tanzu Spring Cloud Gateway (required if using the `TAP Spring Cloud Gateway` option)
+* Tanzu Service Registry (required if using the `Enable Registry Service` option)
+* Tanzu Config Server (required if using the `Enable Spring Cloud Config` option)
 * Helm Client (required if installing the RabbitMQ operator Helm Chart)

 ## Quick Start

-This section provides a fast track installation of the "simplest" configuration of the Hungry application using the application accelerator and the instructions immediately below.
+This section provides a fast track installation of the "simplest" configuration of the Where For Dinenr application using the application accelerator and the instructions immediately below.
 A more thorough description of the configuration and installation scenarios are describes in subsequent sections of this page.
  This section assumes you have already installed the application accelerator using the instructions at the top of the page.

 * Install Rabbit MQ operator: